Respiration is a chain of chemical reactions that enables all living entities to synthesize energy required to sustain.

-Yes, plants do need oxygen for respiration which in return give out carbon dioxide.
-Unlike animals and humans, plants do not have any specialized structures for gaseous exchange but they have stomata (present in leaves) and lenticels (present in stems) which are involved in the exchange of gases.
-Compared to animals, plant roots, stems, and leaves respire at a very lower rate.
+Plants do require oxygen to respire, the process in return gives out carbon dioxide.
+Unlike humans and animals, plants do not possess any specialized structures for exchange of gases, however, they do possess stomata (found in leaves) and lenticels (found in stems) actively involved in the gaseous exchange.
+Leaves, stems and plant roots respire at a low pace compared to humans and animals.

-Let’s have a glance at the process of respiration in plants.
+Let us take a look at the respiratory process in plants.

 Respiration In Roots

 Roots, the underground part of the plants, absorbs air from the air gaps/spaces found between the soil particles.
 Hence, absorbed oxygen through roots is utilized to liberate the energy that in the future, is used to transport salts and minerals from the soil.